rockNroll87q/LOD-Brain/index.md

 <p align="center">
 <img src="./misc/training.png" width="80%" />
-<figcaption>In a 3D level-of-detail (LOD) network, each level is a CNN.
-Lower levels, learning from multi-site data, train coarse and site-independent representations of the brain.
-Training happens in a bottom-up fashion: after convergence of lower levels, superior ones incorporate their learnt spatial context, refining segmentation masks at the fullest scale.
-At the bottom, we present examples of potential outputs (i.e., reconstructed meshes of outer GM boundary of a testing volume obtained with BrainVoyager) at different network levels.</figcaption>
+<figcaption>LOD-Brain is a level-of-detail (LOD) network, where each LOD is a U-net which processes 3D brain multi-data at a different scale.
+Lower levels learn a coarse and site-independent brain representation, while superior ones incorporate the learnt spatial context, and refine segmentation masks at finer scales.
+Examples of outputs (grey matter renderings obtained with BrainVoyager) at different LODs are shown at the bottom.</figcaption>
 </p>

 <hr>